 An irrevocable trust, on the other hand, passes legal ownership of everything within the trust to the trustee.
 Once you finalize the trust, it can never be changed, added to, or dissolved.
 But, since the property is no longer under your ownership and removed from your estate's value, you'll save money in taxes after you die and the home is safe from creditors.

 How can you best navigate the trust process?

 There are an incredible amount of nuances and situation-specific considerations when determining whether to put your home in a trust.
 For example, you'll need to check with your title and homeowner's insurance to make sure both will still be valid.
 And you need to make sure your county won't reassess property taxes if they consider the home no longer your primary residence.

-Plus, laws and your financial situation may change and you’ll want to review your plan every few years.
-Since every situation is different and has its own complexities, it’s important to work with a great team, including an estate attorney, a financial advisor, and to They can ensure everything runs smoothly now, and after you die.
+Plus, laws and your financial situation may change and you'll want to review your plan every few years.
+Since every situation is different and has its own complexities, it's important to work with a great team, including an estate attorney, a financial advisor, and to find a trusted real estate agent.
+They can ensure everything runs smoothly now, and after you die.
 And, your family members and beneficiaries will likely work closely with them when dealing with the estate after your passing, or selling your home.

 Top FAQs About Putting Your Home in a Trust

 Should you get your family involved in the process of setting up a trust?